 - Plant the bulbs in groups of ten or more, and about an inch or so apart.
 If you plant them singularly, they are easily overlooked.

-- Be sure to set the bulbs relatively deep, with 3 or 4 inches of soil over the top of them.
+- Be sure to set the bulbs relatively deep, with 3 or 4 inches of soil over the top.
 If your soil is free-draining and water doesn’t puddle and moves freely through the soil, more soil is okay.

 One problem with the little rock garden iris is that during the first year of planting, it flowers just fine.
-After that, for some reason it just sends up leaves.
-Each original bulb splits into tiny rice-grained-sized bulbs.
+After that, for some reason the plant just sends up leaves and each original bulb splits into tiny rice-grained-sized bulbs.
 These tiny bulbs don’t have the food reserves to help support the production of flowers.

 Forcing Rock Garden Iris